adamsilver/fdpb/04-Login.md

 I think we could have done a better job with this.
 Again, Medium.com solves this elegantly.
 In fact it's so elegant that users have no idea.
 As a user I shouldn't have to remember which one I signed up with.

 And Facebook, for example, knows what my email is.
-If I sign in with my email and have already signed up with Facebook, then Medium.com logs me in automtically.
+If I sign in with my email and have already signed up with Facebook, then Medium.com logs me in automatically.
 It's seamless.
-They just merge my accounts.
+They just merge my accounts without me knowing.
 The only way I realise this is if I visit the settings page:

 ![Medium settings page](./images/medium-settings.png)